Cecilioides acicula: Description

-This animal is white, there are two pairs of tentacles, but eyes are lacking.
+Cecilioides acicula is white, eyeless, and has two pairs of tentacles.

-The shell is long and narrow, up to a maximum of 5.5 mm and a width of 1.2 mm.
-The shell is colorless, glassy and transparent when it is fresh, a somewhat opaque milky-white when it is not fresh.
+Their shell is long and narrow, with a maximum length of 5.5 mm and a maximum width of 1.2 mm.
+Fresh shells are colorless, glassy and transparent, while older shells are an opaque milky-white.

 Habitat

-The habitat of this species is underground, quite some distance below the surface.
-It is more common in soils with a high level of calcium.
+Cecilioides acicula is a subterranean species, most commonly found in soils with a high level of calcium.

-Because of its subterranean habitat, this species is often found only as an empty shell, in such places as mole hills, ant hills, or in flood debris of rivers.
+Due to its subterranean habitat, this species is often found as an empty shell in places such as mole hills, ant hills, or in flood debris of rivers.

 Distribution

-Distribution of this species is central European and southern European.